elm/elm-lang.org/src/guide/chapters/core-language.md

 Elm encourages a strict separation of data and logic, and the ability to say `this` is primarily used to break this separation.
 This is a systematic problem in Object Oriented languages that Elm is purposely avoiding.

-Records also support &ldquo;[structural typing][st]&rdquo; which means records in Elm can be used in any situation as long as the necessary fields exist.
+Records also support [structural typing][st] which means records in Elm can be used in any situation as long as the necessary fields exist.
 This gives us flexibility without compromising reliability.

  [st]: http://en.wikipedia.org/wiki/Structural_type_system "Structural Types"